kornia/kornia/docs/source/models/segment_anything.rst

     **Segment Anything**
     ^^^
-    **Abstract:** We introduce the Segment Anything (SA) project: a new task, model, and dataset for image segmentation.
+    **Abstract:** We introduce the Segment Anything (SAM) project: a new task, model, and dataset for image segmentation.
 Using our efficient model in a data collection loop, we built the largest segmentation dataset to date (by far), with over 1 billion masks on 11M licensed and privacy respecting images.
 The model is designed and trained to be promptable, so it can transfer zero-shot to new image distributions